tttsaurus/OME-Tweaks/README.md

-This mod aims to add a bunch of QoL tweaks to other mods.
+This mod aims to add a bunch of configurable QoL tweaks to other mods.

 ## Features For Now
 - Support custom JEI category order